Vyral/base-template/_posts/2018-08-13-why-is-having-the-right-realtor-a-necessity-for-homebuyers.md

 {% include youtube.html %}

-Choosing the right Realtor is an absolutely critical step in the transaction when buying a home.
+Choosing the right Realtor is an absolutely critical step when buying a home.
 Let me tell you about a recent client of mine who decided midway through the home search to hire a family member to help them.

 **Long story short, their cousin ended up butchering the transaction and they ended up purchasing a property with a ton of issues.** The agent didn’t negotiate very strongly at all on their behalf.
 They had to re-invest a ton of money into the property to fix these issues.